spieziocaroline/spieziocaroline/README.md

 ### Welcome! 👋

-I'm Caroline (she/hers), a journalist turned software engineer with a passion for building apps with an impact.
+I'm Caroline (she/hers), a journalist turned software engineer with a passion for building apps with an impact (like improving mental health: https://www.youtube.com/watch?v=2cLd5Zk5kzs)

 - 🔭 I’m working on a fact-checking, location-based social media app using Go & TypeScript.
 - 🌱 I’m currently learning data structures & algorithms.